Data quality lock

 For registrant data submitted through Channel Partners and Self-Managed tags Nominet will apply the data quality lock.
 For data submitted through an Accredited Channel Partner tag the registrar will apply the data quality lock.

 Accredited Channel Partners have the optional facility to delete domain names suspended for poor data quality.
-Please see Automaton and EPP instructions for details on how to do this.
-You can also perform this function through the Web Domain Manager.
+You can perform this function through the Web Domain Manager.

 For more information see our data validation process